 Now listen, I’m NOT an alumnus of EBA, but I did buy the eBook and again, I’m very happy with it.
 I read the book from cover to cover, and I had so many A-HA moments.
 I especially love how she quotes one of her mentors by saying, “Do not compare your beginning to someone else’s middle.”
 So true.
 So true.

 5. Implement | Do it

 After you have done steps 1-4, it’s time to implement your strategy.
 When you resign from your 9-5 job, make sure that you set up the side hustles that will help you keep afloat while trying to build your business.
 Remember, I did 3 – Daycare work, Babysitting, and Freelance Writing.

 Within four months of hustling, my freelance writing business began to generate more clients, I stopped working at the daycare center.
 Instead, I focused all my efforts on getting more clients and setting up This Blended Home of Mine.
 Today, I work full-time on my writing (both freelance and blogging).

 There you have it, Mamas!
 If you do decide to take that leap of faith, I wish you all the very best.
 YOU WILL BE SO AWESOME!
 If you have any questions at all, feel free to leave a comment or email me at ThisBlendedHomeOfMine@gmail.com

-Get the FREE Find Your Passion workbook, and take a step further to finding yourself and your purpose!
-Click here to get your workbook today.
+Get the FREE Find Your Passion workbook 2019 here and take a step further in finding yourself and your purpose!